ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 A **runtime environment** describes the dependencies your Ray application needs to run, including :ref:`files, packages, environment variables, and more <runtime-environments-api-ref>`.
 It is installed dynamically on the cluster at runtime.

-Runtime environments can be used in conjunction with the prepared cluster environment from the first approach.
+Runtime environments can be used on top of the prepared cluster environment from the first approach.
 Runtime environments also allow you to set dependencies per-task, per-actor, and per-job on a long-running Ray cluster.

 ..